Hi! I’m Travis. I’m a Philadelphia-based personal trainer, author, and PhD in Health & Rehabilitation Sciences.

 I see my professional niche in two areas.
 First, bridging the gap between rehabilitation and performance.
 Oftentimes, athletes complete physical therapy but aren’t quite ready to return to their sport.
 In fact, I recently co-founded a company, 3M Athletic Performance, that helps these athletes!

 Second, I aim to reduce the chasm between research and practice.
 One of my favorite pastimes is translating scientific mumbo jumbo about exercise and rehab into digestible infographics for social media.
-I coauthored my first book last year, Speed Training For Hockey, and have a second book underway.
+I’ve coauthored two books, Speed Training For Hockey and Strength Training for Yoga.
 I also review a study every few months for a research review for physical therapists called Physio Network.

 As a trainer, I’ve done it all: one-on-one training in a commercial gym, semi-private training in a boutique training studio, team training in a sports performance facility for young athletes, in-home training, and online training.
 Nowadays, I’m focusing my training time online, as it allows me to help the most people without geography as a barrier.